PerttuHamalainen/MediaAI/Lessons/Prerequisites.md

 # Prerequisites
-Before you attend the class, you should do the following:
+Before you attend the class, you should go through the following (about 2 hours total):

 * Go through the selection of Two Minute Papers videos below to get an idea of the range of computational media applications possible with modern machine learning.